-Having embraced India and its jewellery for close to four decades, Van Gelder Indian Jewellery, is now in the capable hands of the second generation Noëlle and Fleur, daughters of Bernadette Van Gelder – van der Ven.
-Having inherited the passion for Indian jewellery from their mother, the sibling duo have been spending a lot of time in India recently scouting for some of the most exquisite heritage jewellery and have stirred the European market with the much needed Indian flavour.
+Having embraced India and its jewelry for close to four decades, Van Gelder Indian Jewellery, is now in the capable hands of the second generation Noëlle and Fleur, daughters of Bernadette Van Gelder – van der Ven.
+Having inherited the passion for Indian jewelry from their mother, the sibling duo has been spending a lot of time in India recently scouting for some of the most exquisite heritage jewelry and has stirred the European market with the much needed Indian flavor.

-The three contemporary collections- Colours, Jali and Jodha Bai capture three emotions of Indian jewellery.
-Colours represent the love for beautiful coloured gemstones, Jali find its inspiration from the glorious Indian architecture and Jodha Bai salutes the strong women of India.
+The three contemporary collections- Colours, Jali and Jodha Bai capture three emotions of Indian jewelry.
+Colors represent the love for beautiful colored gemstones, Jali finds its inspiration from the glorious Indian architecture and Jodha Bai salutes the strong women of India.

-Reminiscent of India, large-sized top quality coloured gemstones are placed in contrast to the European style geometrical designs and settings creating sleek, playful and lively versions of Indian designs.
-The collection comprises of gold earrings, bracelets and rings in softer, undulating lines, not only using gemstones but also enamelling techniques.
+Reminiscent of India, large-sized top quality colored gemstones are placed in contrast to the European style geometrical designs and settings creating sleek, playful and lively versions of Indian designs.
+The collection comprises of gold earrings, bracelets, and rings in softer, undulating lines, not only using gemstones but also using enamelling techniques.

 Fleur elaborates further, “The use of jali screens in Indian architecture has always fascinated us!
 The creative concept for the Jali collection originates from the intricate designs of the Indian jali window screens.
-Traditionally used to create intimacy and privacy for women’s quarters, adding a dreamy and ever changing play of light to a space.”
+Traditionally used to create intimacy and privacy for women’s quarters, adding a dreamy and ever-changing play of light to space.”

 Jodha Bai (my personal favourite)